UTSA-ICS/sid-server/doc/source/extensions/websso.rst

   [federation]
   remote_id_attribute = HTTP_OIDC_ISS

-4. Set `remote_ids` for a keystone identity provider using the API or CLI.
+4. Set `remote_ids` for a sidserver identity provider using the API or CLI.

-A keystone identity provider may have multiple `remote_ids` specified, this allows the same *keystone* identity provider resource to be used with multiple external identity providers.
+A sidserver identity provider may have multiple `remote_ids` specified, this allows the same *sidserver* identity provider resource to be used with multiple external identity providers.
 For example, an identity provider resource ``university-idp``, may have the following `remote_ids`:
 ``['university-x', 'university-y', 'university-z']``.
-This removes the need to configure N identity providers in keystone.
+This removes the need to configure N identity providers in sidserver.

 This can be performed using the `OS-FEDERATION API`_:
 ``PATCH /OS-FEDERATION/identity_providers/{idp_id}``